luohwu/a7v9x0qp4zmnzx78q/README.md

 # News

 - 27.05.2025: We have uploaded the CT bone models for each specimen.
+You can find them under the root folder of each specimen, detailed in the following section `Dataset File Structure`
 - 21.05.2025: Our manuscript has been accepted by Computers in Biology and Medicine, which will be online soon.

 # Requirements